kshedden/workshops/dair3/design/design.md

     assessing the [uncertainty](https://en.wikipedia.org/wiki/Uncertainty) of
     all findings.

-- Our focus here is on learning about observations that can be made with replication.
-For example, if we are interested in a certain type or category of human subject, there are generally many "replicates" of such a person that we can potentially study.
-In this case, a human is the [unit](https://en.wikipedia.org/wiki/Unit_of_analysis) (or _unit of analysis_).
+- Our focus here is on learning through observations that can be made with replication.
+For example, if we are interested in a certain type or category of human beings, all the people in this category are viewed as "replicates" of the person of interest.
+Each human is a [unit](https://en.wikipedia.org/wiki/Unit_of_analysis) (or _unit of analysis_).
 The set of all humans of interest is the [population](https://en.wikipedia.org/wiki/Statistical_population) and the